opcua-skills/plug-and-produce/README.md

 **A Generic Plug Produce System composed of Semantic OPC UA Skills**.
 Stefan Profanter, Alexander Perzylo, Markus Rickert and Alois Knoll.
+IEEE Open Journal of the Industrial Electronics Society, 2021.

 [Available as Open Access in the IEEE Open Journal of the Industrial Electronics Society](https://ieeexplore.ieee.org/document/9340379)